-So why did the teams of Virtue and Moir and Davis and White (who are good friends in addition to being training partners) rise to success so quickly?
+So why did the teams of Virtue and Moir and Davis and White (who are good friends in addition to being training partners) rise to success so quickly and ascend to the highest level in their sport?
 Aside from their phenomenal talent, the fact is that training together pushed them to raise their game each and every day.

 Although competition might seem scary at first, it’s something you should welcome.
 It will raise the stakes, but that is what allows you to challenge yourself and become even better tomorrow than you were yesterday.

 Lesson 3: How you handle controversy defines you

 It wouldn’t be an Olympics without a figure skating controversy and Vancouver was no different.
 Evan Lysacek and Evgeny Plushenko were 1-2 after the short program, with the slimmest of margins separating them.
 In the free skate, Evan’s all around skating skills were enough to vault him to the gold medal, and Plushenko settled for silver.

 The battle didn’t end on the ice.
 And while we won’t debate the ins and outs of the code of points here (suffice it to say that I think they both have nuggets of truth in their arguments), what we can take away from this experience is that your poise and grace under pressure – your ability to handle controversy – can define you in business.

 - Do you write or speak without thinking?

 - How do you respond when someone lashes out at you?

 As a small business, you are your own public relations, so be cognizant of your actions and their impact on your image, and on your business results.